mminamina/Advanced_GANs/README.md

 ## Advanced GANs
-Implementation of SN DCGAN and Rasl GAN on Kaggle Generative Dog Images Competition.
+Implementation of SN DCGAN and Rasl GAN in Pytorch on Kaggle Generative Dog Images Competition.

 I did not participate in competition and this was only for Computer Vision hands-on experience.